 It was just a few words.
 But yet, it was enough to crush me.

 That's the beauty of words.
 You don't need many to get a point across.
 We've all experienced hearing people's whispers and judgy remarks.
-We've felt that intense rush of fear and restlessness before posting a story, checking it again and again to make sure it was just as good as the first time, and contemplating whether it was even worth posting in the first place.
+We've felt that intense rush of fear and restlessness before posting a story, checking it again and again to make sure it was just as good as the firsttime, and contemplating whether it was even worth posting in the first place.
 We've experienced that feeling when you think the entire world has something to say about you.
-That feeling when you think millions of eyes are on you for all the wrong reasons, or when you feel a wave of mortification wash over you, and all you want to do is hide and never come back.
+That feeling when you think millions of eye are on you for all the wrong reasons, or when you feel a wave of mortification wash over you, and all you want to do is hide and never come back.
+The worst part?
+We can't control what people think.
+But we can control how we respond.